andrestc/demo-go-instrument/README.md

 The application is a single endpoint API that fetches the weather for a given city using the [openweathermap API](http://api.openweathermap.org).
 The code responsible for fetching the weather information is on the `weather` package.

 The application also uses a redis server to store the number of requests done for each city, this logic is on the `redis` package and uses a channel to serialize the calls to the redis backend.
-This is done just to give different examples on how to instrument those.
+This is done just to illustrate different instrumentation patterns.

 # Timeline

 Use the different branches to navigate between the code as we go from a completely non instrumented code to a code with some instrumentation coverage.

-* Branch 01
+## Branch 01

 This is the base code that implements the logic described in the introduction section.

-* Branch 02
+## Branch 02

 In this step we introduced the prometheus client to our vendored dependencies in included it's HTTP handler on our server: